Lambrugo: Physical geography

+Territory

 The municipal territory has a characteristic triangular shape and borders to the east with the municipalities of Costa Masnaga and Nibionno, to the south with those of Inverigo, to the west with that of Lurago d'Erba, to the north with that of Merone.

 Lambrugo is about 30 kilometers from the Lombard capital and 14 from the provincial capital, the city of Como.

 Geology and hydrography

 The altitude is between 238 and 340 m a.s.l. with an average height of 290 m a.s.l. registered at the municipal office.
 The territory is therefore mainly hilly and characterized by numerous wooded areas.

 The municipal territory is crossed by the Lambro river and is included in the Lambro Valley Regional Park.